rust-lang/rfcs/text/0000-path-mental-model.md

 will be easier to teach in the reference material.

 # Guide-level explanation
+[guide-level-explanation]: #guide-level-explanation
 This RFC is primarily focused on making the module system easier to teach and learn.

-One of the core reasons this RFC exists is to prevent RFC 2126 from corrupting the mental model of `self::` refering to the relative path of the file, and improving `use` declarations to actually refer to a specific path.
+One of the core reasons this RFC exists is to prevent [RFC 2126][1] from corrupting the mental model of `self::` refering to the relative path of the file, and improving `use` declarations to actually refer to a specific path.